LoserPurp/massupd/README.md

 - creds: Shared credentials for multiple connections.
 - ips: List of IP addresses with shared credentials.
 - connections: Standalone connections with defined IP and credentials.

+*Note that "passwordSudo" means passwordless sudo wich is not enabled by default*

 *Example JSON file:*
 ```json